-If the deceased member was a member of classic plus, premium, nuvos, or alpha, we will pay a pension to their partner if they were cohabiting in an exclusive and committed long-term relationship.
+If the deceased member was in a classic plus, premium, nuvos, or alpha scheme, we will pay a pension to their partner if they were cohabiting in an exclusive and committed long-term relationship.

-To claim a partner pension, you will need to complete and return a Dependant pension claim form.
+To claim, you will need to complete and return a Dependant pension claim form.

 Please enclose two forms of evidence of any joint financial arrangements between you and the deceased with your claim.
-Your evidence must be original and dated no older than six months before the member's death.
+Your evidence must be original, and dated no older than six months before the member's death.